d-j-a-y/Gimp2Synfig/README.md

 ```
 <Image>/File/Export/
 ```

+#For Windows Users

+* 1- Copy your .py files inside this proyects to GIMP path like this: C:/ProgramFiles/GIMP 2/lib/gimp/2.0/plug-ins
+* 2- Load GIMP again in order that GIMP search for your Synfig Export Plugin
+* 3- Do your stuff and export as synfig studio format and enjoy your proyect in synfig studio format :D

 Open the Export (or "Export As") dialog box, select "Synfig Studio" has file type (.sifz), choose a destination folder and a name, and exports gimp document to synfig's canvas and png images.